 The real value in long-term care of your equipment starts with a good cabinet.
 If you can control where the chemistry goes—if you can control the environment exposure—while still cooling the equipment, you are good.
 For instance, as Schieffer points out, “A NEMA 1 cabinet is just door panels and when air cooling it’ll pull air from everywhere, which allows chemistry to invade the equipment from every angle.”

-If the unit has all its components mounted on the opposite side of that heat sync, then it won’t be exposed to outside ambient air.
-In such a case, your rectifier will keep running for as long as the heat sync is the barrier between your rectifier components and the potentially hazardous ambient environment.
+If the unit has all its components mounted on the opposite side of that heat sink, then it won’t be exposed to outside ambient air.
+In such a case, your rectifier will keep running for as long as the heat sink is the barrier between your rectifier components and the potentially hazardous ambient environment.

-“You’re choosing the heat sync to be the sacrificial component of your rectifier over the actual electrical components.
+“You’re choosing the heat sink to be the sacrificial component of your rectifier over the actual electrical components.
 It is designed for protection and controlled exposure,” Schieffer adds.

 “People don’t understand it’s a different animal and if they are misrepresented in the sale of the rectifier, they will have nothing but problems down the road,” Schieffer warns.